ecmwf/open-ecpds/docs/rest-api.md

 ### Destination Metadata

 The metadata endpoints allow reading and writing structured metadata fields attached to destinations.
 Fields are defined globally via the Metadata Field Definitions admin page (`/do/admin/metafields`).
+All metadata is grouped by **category** (e.g. `General`, `Contacts`, `Data`, `Storage`, `Documentation`, `Procedures`, `Alerts`) in both GET responses and PUT request bodies.

 #### `GET /v1/destination/metadata/fields`

 Returns all **active** metadata field definitions (name, label, type, category, etc.).
+Use this as a reference catalogue of all available field names and their types.

 **Parameters:** none